-Use the link on the APEX home page to access the APEX login page.
-Advisors will use their U-Connect ID and password while students will use their student ID and PAC.
+Use the link on the APEX home page that says 'Advisor APEX' to access the APEX login page.
+Next, click on 'Advisor APEX Login' where advisors will use their U-Connect ID and password to enter APEX.
+Students will use their student ID and PAC.